edgio-docs/edgio-docs/src/guides/v7/edge-functions.md

    * @returns {function} - A modified fetch function.
    * @throws {Error} If the origin name is not provided.
    */
-  export default function createFetchWithOrigin(originName) {
+  export default function createFetchForOrigin(originName) {
     if (!originName) {
       throw new Error(
         "'originName' is required and must be a name defined in edgio.config.js"